wangyu-ustc/PairFashionExplanation/README.md

 ## Datasets

-Please refer to this [link](https://drive.google.com/drive/folders/1GUQimVjz_7JVTV-wRa3-psyu7shaJ18S?usp=drive_link) for the dataset.
+Please refer to this [link](https://drive.google.com/drive/folders/1GUQimVjz_7JVTV-wRa3-psyu7shaJ18S?usp=drive_link) for the public datasets.
+For our PFE dataset, please contact me at `yuw164@ucsd.edu` and we will send you the link.
 The folder data should be put under this root directory.
 We put an example empty folder `data` here.

 In our paper, we have two stages: Stage I: Extraction and Stage II: Explanation.
 For the Stage I, we use the following dataset: